Saroopashree/dependency-resolution/README.md

 ## Future Plans

 - [x] Add autowire support
+- [x] Add support for deleting or removing provided instances in both `ProviderCache` and `AutoWiredCache`
 - [ ] Add Providers to pass specific arguments to the constructor
-- [ ] Add support for deleting or removing provided instances in both `ProviderCache` and `AutoWiredCache`
+- [ ] Support for Mocking dependencies